bahrus/xtal-element/README.md

 }
 ```

-Unfortunately, these two goals appear to be at odds -- the default value myProp = 'myDefaultValue' *could* be executed *after* the value of myProp was already passed to the my-custom-element tag, especially the first time.
+Unfortunately, these two goals appear to be at odds -- the default value myProp = 'myDefaultValue' *could* be executed *after* the value of myProp was already passed to the my-custom-element instance tag, especially the first time.

 The only way I see how this could be safely avoided, sticking to standard class mechanisms, would be to have logic in the constructor such as: